murphyqm/welcome-res-comp-dev/book/example_section/01-introduction.md

 - Other people have thought about good practices and created good tools.
 - You don't have to reinvent practices and tools.
-- You can learn to be "good enough" in scientific computing.
+- You can learn to be **"good enough" in scientific computing.**
 - This is an ongoing process through your career.

 ## Principles: planning, modular organization, names, documentation

-This lesson has episodes covering data management, software, project organization, collaboration, keeping track of changes, and manuscripts.
+This lesson has sections covering data management, software, project organization, collaboration, keeping track of changes, and manuscripts.

 Good Enough Practices rely on a shared set of principles that span these areas: